At Yattendon we are very fortunate to have an ELSA.

-Please feel free to contact Miss Beardwell @ email@example.com if you think she could help.
+Please feel free to contact email@example.com if you think your child needs ELSA support.

 Emotional Literacy Support Assistants (ELSAs) are trained to plan and deliver programmes of support to children in their school who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is expected to be delivered on an individual basis, but sometimes small group work will be appropriate, especially in the areas of social and friendship skills.